kellpossible/blog/content/code/002-making-maps.md

 The [Universal Transverse
 Mercator](https://en.wikipedia.org/wiki/Universal_Transverse_Mercator_coordinate_system)
-projection system is actually not a single projection, but a composite of many Mercator projections, one for each \"zone\", specifically optimised for that area in order to reduce distortion.
+projection system is actually not a single projection, but a composite of many Mercator projections, one for each "zone", specifically optimised for that area in order to reduce distortion.
 UTM is now very common for hiking maps, and is the projection I have been using for the maps that I make.

 Included in the UTM system is the concept of UTM coordinates.
 These are an alternative to using Latitude and Longitude to represent a position on the map.
 Instead, you specify the UTM zone, and then the distance (in meters) East, and the distance (in meters) North from the origin of the zone.
-These are also known as \"eastings\" and \"northings\".
+These are also known as "eastings" and "northings".

 An example (from Wikipedia) of this coordinate system could be: